iam-subho/Hostel-Complaint-Management-System/README.md

 # complaint
-This project madeon aviskar 2022 hackathon of MNNIT
+This project made on aviskar 2022 hackathon of MNNIT